-Sean Speer is currently Fellow in Residence and Prime Minister of Canada Fellow at the Public Policy Forum.
-He is also an assistant professor at the University of Toronto’s Munk School of Global Affairs and Public Policy.
-He previously served as a senior economic adviser to former Prime Minister Stephen Harper.
+Sean Speer is the editor-at-large at The Hub as well as a senior fellow at the Public Policy Forum and the University of Toronto’s Munk School of Global Affairs and Public Policy.
+He was a senior adviser to former Prime Minister Stephen Harper.

 CABE provides this information as a service to our members.
 Materials shown in the slides and/or video have been provided with the permission of the speaker(s).
 All rights belong to them unless otherwise indicated.
 CABE is not responsible for the accuracy or content of information contained.
 CABE is not responsible for, and expressly disclaims all liability for, damages of any kind arising out of use, reference to, or reliance on any information contained within this website.